RiftValleySoftware/RVS_Spinner/README.md

 PICKER VIEW VARIANT
 -
-You can also have a standard UIPickerView come up, which may be better for larger numbers of values, or for developers that prefer a more standard Apple User Experience.
+You can also have a standard [UIPickerView](https://developer.apple.com/documentation/uikit/uipickerview) come up, which may be better for larger numbers of values, or for developers that prefer a more standard Apple User Experience.

 ![UIPickerView Wheel Display](https://riftvalleysoftware.com/RVS_Spinner/img/PickerPopup.gif)

 IMPLEMENTATION
 =
-To use RVS_Spinner in your project, import the framework into your Swift 4.0 or above project.
+To use `RVS_Spinner` in your project, import the framework into your Swift 4.0 or above project.
 The main Spinner class is called "RVS_Spinner," and you can use this class in storyboards.

-Unlike the UIPickerView, the Spinner is self-contained.
-You supply it an Array of RVS_SpinnerDataItem instances, which contain, at minimum, and icon (a UIImage), and a title (a String).
+Unlike the [UIPickerView](https://developer.apple.com/documentation/uikit/uipickerview), the Spinner is self-contained.
+You supply it an Array of `RVS_SpinnerDataItem` instances, which contain, at minimum, and icon (a `UIImage`), and a title (a `String`).
 These are displayed by the Spinner when it is opened.

-The Spinner has a  RVS_Spinner.selectedIndex property that denotes which Array element is the selected value.
+The Spinner has a  `RVS_Spinner.selectedIndex` property that denotes which Array element is the selected value.

-In order to use this in Interface Builder/Storyboard Editor, you need to drag in a UIView, then make it an instance of RVS_Spinner.
-The module will be RVS_Spinner.
+In order to use this in Interface Builder/Storyboard Editor, you need to drag in a `UIView`, then make it an instance of `RVS_Spinner`.
+The module will be "RVS_Spinner" *(if you used CocoaPods or the framework)*.

 INTERFACE BUILDER/STORYBOARD EDITOR OPTIONS
 -
-Once you assign the RVS_Spinner class to the UIView, a number of options will appear in the Attributes Inspector for the Spinner:
+Once you assign the `RVS_Spinner` class to the `UIView`, a number of options will appear in the Attributes Inspector for the Spinner:

 ![The Spinner Attributes Inspector Options](https://riftvalleysoftware.com/RVS_Spinner/img/SpinnerOptions.png)